Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

-Providing an exact benchmark for the mushy implementation methods seems impossible for various reasons.
-There are not any robust and accurate empirical measurements of the mushy region available to match the framework of this work.
-For the numerical studies that have been dedicated to this matter, the typical problem that has been studies is natural convection.
-In this case, the material is allowed to solidify in a cube (or corner in 2D).
-During this process, the natural convection resulting from temperature variations will accelerate molten liquid to flow similar to a lid-driven cavity problem.
-This will result in an uneven growth of the solid front and can be used as a tool to measure the capability of mushy region handling.
-In the implementation in this work, however, the small time steps enforced on the simulation will make modeling of a natural convection cavity problem cumbersome.
-Therefore, instead a more relaxed problem has been chosen here to provide a qualitative comparison of the formulations.
-In this problem, solidification problem in a cavity under natural convection is studied.
-However, in order to avoid long wait times for the flow pattern to form, a divergence free velocity field in the form of $v_{\theta}=20 \frac{r}{R}$ and $v_r=0$ is imposed on the fluid at the start of the simulation.
-Figure \ref{fig:mushy_1} shows schematic drawing of this problem.
-Liquid phase here is confined inside a cavity.
-The lower and upper walls are isolated.
-The fluid is allowed to have heat transfer only with a cold and hot source on each side.
-The red arrows in this figure show the initial velocity field in the domain.
+Identifying a benchmark for the mushy zone implementation was not possible.
+There are no robust and accurate experimental measurements of a mushy region.
+As for numerical studies of mushy zone solidification, most studies are of natural convection, where a material solidifies in a cube (or square in 2D).
+During solidification, the natural convection resulting from temperature variations accelerates molten liquid to flow in a manner similar to flow in a lid-driven cavity.
+This results in an uneven growth of the solid front, that can be used as a means of evaluating predictions of mushy zone solidification.
+Figure \ref{fig:mushy_1} shows a schematic of this problem.
+The liquid phase is confined within the cavity.
+The lower and upper walls are adiabatic.
+The fluid exchanges heat with only the cold and hot opposite walls.
+To speed computation time for the flow pattern to form, a divergence free velocity field $v_{\theta}=20 \frac{r}{R}$ and $v_r=0$ is imposed at $t=0$.
+Figure \ref{fig:mushy_1} illustrates the initial velocity field in the domain.

-Particle positions for this test case after the solidification has been partially completed is shown in figure \ref{fig:mushy_2} at $t=0.16$.
-The solidification front (for $\alpha = 0.5$) for equations \ref{eq:H_35} and \ref{eq:H_36} at this time has also been plotted in figure \ref{fig:mushy_3}.
-It becomes evident that though both formulations used here provide similar results, the particle positions and arrangements are better preserved using \ref{eq:H_35}.
-Hence, equation \ref{eq:H_35} has been used to capture mushy effects in the current study.
+The solidification fronts at $t=0.16$, corresponding to $\alpha = 0.5$ for viscosity predictions using equations \ref{eq:H_35} and \ref{eq:H_36}, are plotted in figure \ref{fig:mushy_3}.
+Particle positions at $t=0.16$, after solidification has been partially completed, are shown in figure \ref{fig:mushy_2}.
+Although the formulations yield similar results, the particle spacings and arrangements are more realistic using \ref{eq:H_35}.
+Hence, equation \ref{eq:H_35} was used to capture mushy effects in all subsequent results.